enonic/react4xp-npm/README.md

   using [symlink-dir](https://www.npmjs.com/package/symlink-dir) for cross-platform symlinking).
 - Each of the subprojects have their own symlink under _(project root)/node_modules_ - taking care of cross-dependencies.
-- A marker file, _npmLinked.marker_, is created under _packages/react4xp_.
-This only serves to speed up the NPM istall: gradle skips this step if this marker exists.

 > NOTE:
 >